Adornis/typescript/README.md

 ## Package Structure

-This package uses (directly or indirectly) two other packages which are worth mentioning:
+This package uses (directly or indirectly) another package which is worth mentioning:

-[typescript-compiler](https://github.com/adornis/typescript-compiler) - exports a Meteor TypeScript compiler that implements Meteor compiler API.
-TypeScript compiler in its turn uses [meteor-typescript](https://github.com/adornis/meteor-typescript) package’s API to compile TypeScript source code incrementally on file changes.
+[typescript-compiler](https://github.com/adornis/typescript-compiler) - exports a Meteor TypeScript compiler that implements Meteor compiler API to compile TypeScript source code incrementally on file changes.

 ## Credits